William Berra: Career

 Berra continues to paint landscapes of Europe, both city (Venice, Paris, London, etc.) and country (Tuscany, Provence, Santorini, Mykonos, etc.).
-He makes annual trips to the Hawaiian Islands, where dramatic scenery and weather inspire atmospheric landscape paintings.
+The Hawaiian Islands' dramatic scenery and weather inspire atmospheric landscape paintings.
 Northern New Mexico is also a subject.

 Throughout Berra's career, he has produced occasional still life paintings using the same approach that he uses in his figurative paintings: he simplifies the motif and presents it on an abstracted background.
 Many of his works, whatever the subject, use negative space to isolate the subject.

 Berra also continues to develop his beach scenes and figurative paintings.
 He said this about a painting from his Diving Platform series: "I've been painting landscapes, beach scenes and figurative work for decades.
 Diving Platform, Dusk includes elements from them all: the reflective water, the evening sky, the figures.
 This painting represents a new phase in my figurative work.
 Elements that I've long worked with are combined in different ways.
 The atmosphere of the sunset sky and the way it reflects in the water gives a mood to the figures."
+A 2023 show at the Montgomery Museum of Fine Arts entitled A Luminist's Vision, The Paintings of William Berra, provides a retrospective of many of Berra's motifs.

 Of Berra's latest work, Nedra Matteucci of Nedra Matteucci Galleries, Santa Fe, says "His paintings have new depth, from surprising figurative work to landscapes that contrast both the familiar and uncommon.
 His current varied technique and style in oil, with some on gold-colored metal leaf, create exciting paintings of people, birds, cattle, and colorful vistas near and far."